 Who Can Perform a Phase I ESA?

-Phase I ESAs must at least be supervised by an environmental professional, and should be conducted by one.
-ASTM defines environmental professional a few ways, but bottom line it takes at least 9-10 years combined relevant education and experience.
+Phase I ESAs must be supervised by an environmental professional, and should be conducted by one.
+ASTM defines environmental professional a few ways, but bottom line it takes 10 years combined relevant education and experience.

 The Phase I investigator should be an environmental professional with broad site investigation, remediation, and hazardous materials management experience.
 Our site visits, interviews, and records reviews are completed by a professional with that experience - every time.

 What Property Transactions need a Phase I ESA?